sheldon123z/Number-Recognization/README.md

 * This code references the book [Neural Network and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html)

-* To run the code, please download minist handwritting source file
+* To run the code, please download minist handwritting source file from [Mnist](http://yann.lecun.com/exdb/mnist)

 * The code doesn't set a validation set